puzzle/apartment/README.md

 ## Apartment drop in replacement gem

+Nor the orginal [apartment](https://github.com/influitive/apartment) gem nor the Rails 6 for by [ros-apartment](https://github.com/rails-on-services/apartment) are maintained anymore.

-After having reached out via github issues and email directly, no replies ever came.
-Since we wanted to upgrade our application to Rails 6 we decided to fork and start some development to support Rails 6.
+Since we wanted to upgrade our application to Rails 7.1 we decided to fork and start some development to support Rails 7.1.
 Because we don't have access to the apartment gem itself, the solution was to release it under a different name but providing the exact same API as it was before.

-## Help wanted

-We were never involved with the development of Apartment gem in the first place and this project started out of our own needs.
-We will be more than happy to collaborate to maintain the gem alive and supporting the latest versions of ruby and rails, but your help is appreciated.
-Either by reporting bugs you may find or proposing improvements to the gem itself.
-Feel free to reach out.
+We maintain this gem for our own projects at the moment but would love to see a living community fork showing up again.

 ## Installation